9vishwashah/CODE1/README.md

 # PCI
-This is a repository which consists of programs made using C program.
+This is a repository which consists of programs made using C, Pyhton and C++ program.